Emil Theodor Kocher: Legacy

-Kocher was also a famous and loved teacher.
+Kocher was also a well- known teacher.
 During nearly 100 semesters he taught his knowledge to about 10 000 students of the University of Bern.
-He was able to inspire students and taught them to think clearly and logically.
+He inspired students and taught them to think clearly and logically.
 Specifically, Kocher also taught a generation of Jewish-Russian students who could not study in Russia.
 This association with Russia has also led the Russian Geographical Society to name a volcano after him (in the area of Ujun-Choldongi in Manchuria).